marmarek/qubes-app-linux-split-gpg2/README.md

 For advanced usages consider if a specialized RPC service would be better.
 It could do things like checking what data is singed, detailed logging, exposing the encrypted content only to a VM without network, etc.

+## Allow key generation

+By setting `SPLIT_GPG2_ALLOW_KEYGEN=yes` in `split-gpg2-rc` you can allow the client to generate new keys.
+Normal usage should not need this.

+**Warning**: This feature is new and not much tested.
+Therefore it's not security supported!

 ## Copyright

 Copyright (C) 2014 HW42 <hw42@ipsumj.de>\